peza8/audio-transcoder/readme.md

-# Radcast Audio Stitcher Microservice: Einstein
+# Radcast Audio Stitcher Microservice
 ![Alt text](./supporting-files/Einstein-node-cover-art.png)

+## Note NB!!
+---

+This project is being open-sourced, but is still a work-in-progress.
+It was designed be a horizontally audio-processing micro-service for deployement on AWS Lambda.
+In order to complete the open sourcing, it needs to be generalised.
+Coming soon!

 ## Overview